-EFDC has been enhanced with a range of heat exchange options providing you with increased flexibility and extra options when simulating complex thermal systems.
+EFDC+ has been enhanced with a range of heat exchange options, providing you increased flexibility when simulating complex thermal systems.

 New Surface Heat Exchange Options

-EFDC+ has two new surface heat exchange options, both of which allow for spatially and temporally varying surface heat exchange coefficients and light extinction factors.
-Beginning with 2008, the equilibrium temperature approach was added to EFDC, and with the release of 8.3, a new full heat exchange option has been added to EFDC+.
-The standard EFDC version only allows for heat exchange coefficients that are temporally and spatially constant, other than wind effects.
+EFDC+ has two surface heat exchange options, both of which allow for spatially and temporally varying surface heat exchange coefficients and light extinction factors.
+An equilibrium temperature approach was provided in 2008, and with the release of Version 8.3, EFDC+ now offers a new full heat exchange option.
+By comparison, with the exception of wind effects, the standard EFDC version only allows for heat exchange coefficients that are temporally and spatially constant.

 Heat Coupled Ice Modeling

 EFDC+ implements a robust ice sub-model where ice formation and melt is simulated using the coupled heat model.
-This is a feature not available in other versions of EFDC or other environmental hydrodynamic modeling tools such as MIKE3 or DELFT3D.
+This feature is not available in other versions of EFDC or other environmental hydrodynamic modeling tools such as MIKE3 or DELFT3D.

-Forced evaporation is defined as the additional evaporation due to increased temperatures in the receiving waters from the discharge of heated cooling water.
-Forced evaporation is being considered by federal and state agencies as a consumptive use for thermal electric power plants.
-EFDC+ provides the necessary toolbox to provide spatial and temporal evaluations of forced evaporation.
+Forced evaporation is defined as the additional evaporation in receiving waters due to increased temperatures from the discharge of heated cooling water.
+Federal and state agencies now consider forced evaporation to be a consumptive use for thermal electric power plants.
+EFDC+ has the necessary toolbox to provide spatial and temporal evaluations of forced evaporation.